 On March 16th, Mayor Jane Castor issued an updated executive order to allow for the Administration to move critical City business forward while protecting the health of the public.
 See the full order.
 On March 16th, Council Chair Luis Viera also issued a memo to members of City Council.
 See the memo here.

 A local state of emergency was also declared on March 12th by the Hillsborough County Emergency Policy Group.
 This decision will support emergency management efforts throughout Hillsborough County, streamlining collaboration between multiple agencies and granting the Hillsborough County Emergency Policy Group the authority to enforce safety measures.
-The local state of emergency will be in effect for 7 days and can be extended if needed.
+On August 5, the Hillsborough County Board of County Commissioners approved an amendment to the County's Emergency Management Ordinance that dissolved the EPG and restored emergency management authority for all disasters, hurricanes/tropical storms, emergency occurrences, pandemics, and other threats back to the Hillsborough County Board of County Commissioners (BOCC).
+The BOCC will extend the state of emergency if needed.
+Learn more on the Hillsborough County website.

 - The following City of Tampa beaches are open:

 - Ben T Davis Beach, 7740 W Courtney Campbell Causeway, 33607